 - View the events that occurred just before and after a document

 The first thing to do in Discover is to select an index pattern, which defines the data you want to explore and visualize.
-The current index pattern is in the upper left.
 If you haven’t yet created an index pattern, you can add a sample data set, which has a pre-built index pattern.

 By default, Discover shows data for the last 15 minutes.
 If you have a time-based index, and no data displays, you might need to increase the time range.
 Using the time filter in the upper right, you can specify a common or recently-used time range, a relative time from now, or an absolute time range.